Blnd-hussen/DictReader/README.md

 ## Features

 - Extracts field names from the first line of the CSV file.

-- Parses each data row into a key-value map, where keys are field names and values are individual data elements.
+- Parses each data row into a key-value map (std::map), where keys are field names and values are individual data elements.

+- Supports custom field delimiters (e.g., ,, ;, |, etc.).

+- Handles quoted fields that contain delimiters inside them.

+- Converts CSV data into a JSON-like string format for easy inspection.

 - Counts the total number of lines in the CSV file.

 ## Usage